bletcher/airWaterTemperatureViewer/docs/modelledTemperatureData.md

 ## Dynamic sites map
 Drag the range slider to select the value of the aggregation level to display on the map.
 The values are the possible values of the selected aggregation level (e.g. 1-12 for `month` and 1-366 for `day of year`).
+The first selected parameter is color, the second is radius.

 ```js
 const aggList = dtMetricsFilteredByParamsAgg.map(d => d.selectedAggregatorValue);